uveshumar/SQL-Project/README.md

 2 - Loading of datasets using Command Line Client.

-3 - Exploratory analysis using aggregations, joins, window fuction, common table expressions (CTE) and views.
+3 - Exploratory analysis using aggregations, joins, window function, common table expressions (CTE) and views.